How to get involved with the Port Environment Centre

 Caring for and Learning about the Natural Coastal, Marine and Estuarine environment

-PEC will be promoting the activities of local environment groups and coast, marine and estuarine groups.
+PEC promotes the activities of local environment groups and coast, marine and estuarine groups.

 Come into the Centre &/or look online to find out what these groups are doing and how you can get involved e.g. dune care, seagrass monitoring, clean ups, citizen science initiatives.
 PEC will partner with relevant government agencies e.g. Coast & Marine team of Adelaide & Mt Lofty NRM, City of Port Adelaide Enfield and with coast, marine and estuarine groups to offer events and develop projects.

 If you have a great idea for an environmental project or group, do get in touch.
 The Centre hopes to support and nurture new activities and groups e.g. dune care groups, Adopt a Spot.
 The Centre can advise and support groups to get underway e.g. connecting them to the relevant Council and NRM staff, assisting with their quest for volunteers, promoting their activities.

 If you’d like to be part of the PEC volunteer team, supporting coastal, marine and estuarine care initiatives, then please register as a volunteer.